the-sink/ssi-bot/README.md

 1. Copy and rename praw_template.ini to praw.ini
 1. Set all the data in praw.ini from step 3 above

-Running the bot
-1. The bot is run by typing `python run.py`
+Finally, the bot is run by typing `python run.py`.

 ## Packages used